What Is Inventory Management?

 While both retailers and suppliers play a role in ensuring that the inventory replenishment process runs smoothly, they are not the only ones that are important.
 Your space planners are just as crucial to the process.

-Space planners need to gather all relevant information across your retail business to build data-driven planograms that are in-line with your store’s individual performances.
+Space planners need to gather all relevant information across your retail business to build data-driven planograms that are in-line with the performances of your stores.
 The data from these planograms are then used to ensure that your retail business has the correct inventory.

 Your Assortment Plan